Making a difference in our communities since 1877.

 For more updates and developments, visit our Newsroom here: dbs.com/newsroom/

-Jointly organized with the People’s Association, POSB PAssion Run for Kids has been the annual largest charity kids run over 8 years which attracts over 10,000 participants.
-To date, over S$5.4 million has been raised for POSB PAssion Kids Fund to support 75 programmes reaching out to more than 320,000 children.
+Jointly organised with the People’s Association, POSB PAssion Run for Kids has been the largest charity kids run over the past 8 years, attracting over 10,000 participants annually.
+To date, over S$5.7 million has been raised for POSB PAssion Kids Fund to support 87 programmes reaching out to more than 330,000 children.

 POSB works closely with Community Development Councils (CDCs) to create savings programmes for the less privileged children through the POSB PAssion Kids Fund.
 Till date, close to 8,000 children from families in need have benefited from the programmes.